hooleymcknight/copy-pasta/README.md

 - store info on what subentries are hidden
 - fixed removeHandler function after confirming entry delete
 - created tabs for users to have different categories
+- users can add, edit, and delete tabs

 ## Future updates

-- add a way to add new tabs
 - add overflow handling for too many tabs
 - aggro mode, heheheh
 - add in dark mode before everyone hates me
 - menus for Mac users
-- remove leftover timer code
 - allow move entries to other tabs rather than deleting and making new entries
+- group tab menu options underneath Edit
+- are menu icons a thing?
+I'd like to have those